skyra-project/skyra/README.md

 ## Buy us some doughnuts

 Skyra Project is open source and always will be, even if we don't get donations.
-That said, we know there are amazing people who may still want to donate just to show their appreciation.
-Thanks you very much in advance!
+That said, we know some amazing people may still want to donate just to show their appreciation.
+Thank you very much in advance!

 We accept donations through Patreon, BitCoin, Ethereum, and Litecoin.
 You can use the buttons below to donate through your method of choice.

 | Donate With |         QR         |                        Address                         |
 | :---------: | :----------------: | :----------------------------------------------------: |